Sauer S 2400 UL

 The Sauer S 2400 UL is a 4 stroke aircraft engine for homebuilt and ultralight aircraft.

 Design and development

-The engine is based on the Volkswagen air-cooled engine or the Wasserboxer.
+The engine is based on the Volkswagen air-cooled engine or the Volkswagen Wasserboxer engine.
 It is extensively modified for aircraft use and all the parts are custom made.
 The engine is derived from the certified engines produced by the same manufacturer and used in several motorgliders and small aircraft.

 The engine can be delivered with aluminium or magnesium casing (Wasserboxer-casing or the casing from the beetle engine), where the aluminium casing weighs 7 kg more.